Gaspary23/Hanoi-Towers-MIPS/README.md

  # Hanoi-Towers-MIPS

-Hanoi-Towers algorithm developed in assembly for a class assignment
+Hanoi-Towers algorithm developed in MIPS-assembly for a class assignment.
+The MARS simulator for MIPS was used for the project.